alexunder/alexunder.github.com/_posts/2014-05-31-android-ril-code-review-1.markdown

 }
 {% endhighlight %}

-We will discuss this function's detail in next section, so let's continue to check the main function's rutine of RILD, after invoking RIL_startEventLoop, we get the function pointer of "RIL_Init" in vendor ril, then after checking the validation of the function pointer, we invoke it with main's input parameters:
+We will discuss this function's detail in the next section, so let's continue to check the main function's routine of RILD, after invoking RIL_startEventLoop, we get the function pointer of "RIL_Init" in vendor ril, then after checking the validation of the function pointer, we invoke it with main's input parameters:

 {% highlight c %}
 rilArgv[0] = argv[0];